 - Chronic lung disease.
 This includes asthma and especially chronic obstructive pulmonary disease (COPD).

-- Other long-term conditions affecting your major organs such as chronic kidney disease, heart disease or diabetes.
+- Other long-term conditions affecting your major organs, such as chronic kidney disease and heart disease.

 - Alcohol or drug dependence.